aycancagriemen/Master-s-Thesis/README.md

-# Masters_Thesis
 The thesis primarily focuses on the comparative longitudinal data analysis of the multimodal OASIS-3 dataset, utilizing statistical and machine learning algorithms to predict the early diagnosis of Alzheimer's Disease.
+In this work, non-imaging OASIS-3 datasets, including demographics, cognitive assessments, and scan outputs (MRI & PET), were combined to create a comprehensive multimodal approach.
+Days From Entry and subject ID variables were used to identify potential risk factors of Alzheimer's Disease.
+Given the large number of features due to the multimodal aspect, several data pre-processing steps were employed to select features influencing the severity of dementia status.
+In that respect, Minimum Redundancy and Maximum Relevance ensemble (mRMRe) feature selection was used along with other elimination algorithms.

+In the analysis, several statistical models, including Generalized Estimation Equations, Generalized Mixed Effect Models (both frequentist and Bayesian), and the Ordinal Mixed Effect Random Forest (OMERF) machine learning algorithm, were utilized.
+The OMERF model was slightly revised to be applicable for random intercept models, maintaining the same formulation across all statistical models.

+For the original work of the OMERF algorithm, kindly refer to the following article:
+Bergonzoli, G., Rossi, L., & Masci, C. (2024).
+Ordinal Mixed-Effects Random Forest.